 Now, due to the different biologies and geologies, not all of this land could be converted into plant-based agriculture suitable for humans, and that’s the point.
 Only a small portion would be needed to grow food for humans.
 The rest can be returned to nature to store carbon — not to mention serve as much-needed habitat for biodiverse species.
 According to a 2022 study, if wealthy nations switched from animal-based to plant-based, they’d reduce their emissions by over 60 percent and sequester almost 100 gigatons of carbon emissions.

-What You Can Do: Shift to Plant-rich Diet
+What You Can Do: Shift to a Plant-Rich Diet

 There is more than just climate emissions to consider.
 Ranching increases the risk and likelihood of the next pandemic, abuses antibiotics, kills 300 million cows globally per year and causes physical and emotional trauma for workers.
 Not to mention that its inherent inefficiency makes it prone to inflation and supply chain breakdowns during crises like war and pandemics.

 All of these impacts are why it’s so important to boost public understanding of the climate impacts of meat.
-Because there’s also a big opportunity to make a difference here.
 One of the most powerful forms of climate action is reducing meat consumption, especially red meat, in favor of a plant-rich diet.
 According to analysis from Project Drawdown, this type of dietary shift along with curbing food waste could reduce 12.4 percent of global emissions.
-Even better?
-You can amplify the power of your individual choices by participating in collective action.
-Consider joining the Plant Based Treaty in your city, engaging with a local activist group or talking to your representatives about animal agriculture.

 This piece has been updated.